ziolko/active-store/README.md

   );

   // activeComputed allows to get a computed value based on
-  // activeState and activeQuery.
+  // activeState and activeAsync.
 It uses React Suspense api to wait
-  // for activeQuery to resolve
+  // for activeAsync to resolve
   const profile = activeComputed(() => {
     // get currently selected github login.
 You will see a lot of `.get()`
     // in the codebase using active-store
     const login = userLogin.get();

-    // start fetching data from activeQuery for currently
+    // start fetching data from activeAsync for currently
     // selected github login.
 The line below will suspend until
     // github profile finishes loading.
     // There's no need for special handling of the async loading state.